onepanelio/core-docs/docs/getting-started/quickstart.md

   :::note
   If you have GPU nodes, you need to set the `--gpu-device-plugins` flag.
 Valid values are `nvidia` and `amd` or a comma separated combination of both `nvidia,amd`.

+  Valid options for `--artifact-repository-provider` flag are `s3` or `gcs`.
+Use `s3` for any S3 compatible object storage like Minio.

+  See [CLI overview](/docs/deployment/configuration/cli) for additional flags that that may apply.
   :::

   </TabItem>